Backbone81/membership/README.md

 ## TODOs

-### Important Topics

-- Investigate how we can increase the suspicion timeout when we are under high CPU load.
-High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter than expected or even overshot immediately.

-### Nice to Have

 - We might want to separate gossip count from suspect timeout
 - Introduce jitter into the scheduler to avoid spikes in network traffic.
 - Do a TCP ping when the UDP ping times out for networks which do not correctly route UDP.